Informasjonsforvaltning/fdk-harvester-adm-gui/README.md

 ## Environment Variables

+- `ENV` - Environment
+  - `development`
+  - `production`
 - `OIDC_ISSUER` - OIDC issuer URI
 - `FDK_HARVEST_ADMIN_HOST` - fdk-harvest-admin API hostname
 - `ORGANISATION_CATALOGUE_HOST` - organization-catalogue API hostname

+## Contributing

+#### Branching Strategy

+Whenever a new change is to be implemented, follow these steps:

+- Create a new branch from the master branch
+- Implement and commit changes
+- Create a pull request for code review

+#### Commits

+This repository uses conventional commmit format.
+In order to commit, follow these steps:

+- Stage files to be committed
+- Run `npm run commit` script

+Do not use `--no-verify` flag when making commits.